FranciscoJustoDev/Flappy-Bird-Clone/Notes.md

 > - player `jump_force` <= `obstacle_gap`
 > **minimum** size! (so that player can move
 > pass the obstacle!)
+> - implement art for the player, obstacles and
+> background.
+> - add score counter based on number of
+> obstacles cleared and highscore from
+> playing session.

 > ## ***To Fix:***
 >